PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-01-behe-meets-peaceful.md

 <!--more-->

 There certainly was a strong reaction.
 In the ensuing weeks, the DI published [over seventeen articles](https://discourse.peacefulscience.org/t/darwin-devolves-the-end-of-evolution/4270).
 In just days, they flooded search engine results with thousands and thousands of words written in response to us.
-These articles were written by Michael Behe himself and other scientists associated with intelligent-design (ID) creationism.
+These articles were written by Michael Behe himself and other scientists associated with intelligent-design (ID).
 Some articles were unsigned without identifying any authors by name.

 This sort of “squid ink” response to criticism is surely unorthodox, but do not underestimate its effectiveness.
 It performs a particular public theater, one that benefits the DI in its quest to promote ID.
 The cloud of articles attracts attention.
 The DI and Behe can claim to have “responded” to all the criticism directed at them.
 Most non-scientists cannot follow the details or assess the quality of the responses.
 Some might interpret the exchange as a legitimate debate.